-The £1.2m surplus of Windrush Ventures Limited represents money held in the company for re-investment for growth.
-The amount is lower than in 2013 as the business is judged to have sufficient reserves to meet its growth plans.
+The £3.4m surplus of Windrush Ventures Limited represents money held in the company in order to continue its programme of re-investment for growth.
+The amount set aside in 2015 is higher than the previous year in order to meet its ongoing investment objectives.

-Operating costs, which include administration, rent, travel and other costs, have increased from £12.1m in 2013 to £13.0m in 2014 as the business has grown and increased its operations.
+Operating costs, which include administration, rent, travel and other costs, have increased from £13.0m in 2014 to £16.0m in 2015 as the business has grown and increased its operations.
 Staff numbers have similarly increased.

 Firerush Ventures Limited

 As a small company Firerush Ventures Limited is required to publish only abbreviated accounts.

 Firerush has continued to invest in the expansion of its business and despite incurring a loss for the financial year, the directors remain confident for the future prospects of the company.
 The company used money retained from previous years (e.g. 2014: profit reserves of £0.7m) and £2.0m of proceeds from the allotment of Redeemable Preference Shares for planned ongoing investment and to meet its result .